Table of Contents

-Terrie had been working as a Nurse in Ireland for 4 years before she made the BIG move to Australia with HCA and she has not regretted it one bit.
-Below Terrie tells us her story, right from the beginning when she decided to make the move, to how she prepared her documentations to come to Australia and what her life is like now!
+Terrie had been working as a Nurse in Ireland for 4 years before she made the BIG move to start Nursing in Australia with HCA, and she has not regretted it one bit.
+Below, Terrie tells us her story, right from the beginning when she decided to make the move, to how she prepared her documentations to come to Australia and what her life is like now!

-In January 2015, my boyfriend David and I made the decision to leave Ireland, travel South East Asia and move to Australia!!
-After a couple of months travelling we landed in Sydney in November 2015 and I don’t think either of us have looked back!
-Working as a Registered Nurse in Australia has been an absolute pleasure and I hope this blog post answers some of your FAQs and explains the journey I have been on for the past year and a half.
+In January 2015, my boyfriend David and I made the decision to leave Ireland, travel to South East Asia and move to Australia!!
+After a couple of months travelling, we landed in Sydney in November 2015, and I don’t think either of us have looked back!
+Working as a Registered Nurse in Australia has been an absolute pleasure, and I hope this blog post answers some of your FAQs and explains the journey I have been on for the past year and a half.

 How do I get started?

 AHPRA: Before you come to nurse in Australia, you will need to apply for your nursing registration.
 This process can be quite lengthy if you do not follow the instructions well.
 Here is the link for the registration form, and I would advise that you print off 2 copies—one for practice and one for real.